Call-for-Code/Project-Sample/README.md

 - List any additional [IBM AI services](https://cloud.ibm.com/catalog?category=ai#services) used or remove this line

 ### Other IBM technology used
-INSTRUCTIONS: List any other IBM technology used in your solution and describe how each component ws used.
+INSTRUCTIONS: List any other IBM technology used in your solution and describe how each component was used.
 If you can provide links to exactly where these were used in your code, that would help the judges review your submission.

 ## Presentation materials